ktorio/kastle/docs/overview.md

 ### Web Interface

-With the server running, you can access the web interface at [http://localhost:8080/](http://localhost:8080/).
+With the server running, you can access the web interface at [http://localhost:2626/](http://localhost:2626/).

 The web interface provides a simple UI for generating projects and reviewing the available options.
 It is built using [Ktor](https://ktor.io/) and [HTMX](https://htmx.org/).

+A live version is available at [https://ksl.labs.jb.gg/](https://ksl.labs.jb.gg/).